KalyanPaladugu/Bootstrap-tables-cards/README.md

 ### Table

-As we know bootstrap is a framework.it consists number of default classes to get intereact response in the webpage.In this scenario to get table format in webpage we have to use .table class as parent class based upon our requirement we will use sub classes.
+As we know bootstrap is a framework.
+It consists number of default classes to build intereact responsive webapplication.To Generate table format in bootstrap we have to use .table class.

 ```html
 <table class="table">